-Aim: Completion of a material-'generic' number driven Strength Mechanics Building
+Aim: Completion of author's material-'generic' number- driven Strength Mechanics Building

-In the frame of his material symmetry-driven thoughts the author intended to test-proof some ideas that help to complete the Strength Mechanics Building by finding missing links and by providing engineering-practical strength criteria (SFCs), the parameters of which are directly measurable.
+In the frame of his material symmetry-driven thoughts the author intended to test-proof some ideas that help to complete his envisaged Strength Mechanics Building by finding missing links and by providing engineering-practical strength criteria (SFCs), the parameters of which are directly measurable.

-All this supports the assumption of a 'generic' number for the smeared-modelled materials.
+All this supports the assumption of a 'generic' number for a smeared-modelled material.